-Where a suspension or exclusion began before 1 September 2023 and a governing body meeting has not yet been held, the headteacher will notify the parent, either on 1 September or as soon as possible afterwards, that they can ask the governing body to hold the meeting via the use of remote access.
+Where a suspension or exclusion began before 1 September 2023 and a governing body meeting has not yet been held, the Executive Head Teacher will notify the parent, either on 1 September or as soon as possible afterwards, that they can ask the governing body to hold the meeting via the use of remote access.
 This also applies if an exclusion began before 1 September and the parent is entitled to make representations but has not yet done so.
-The headteacher's notification will explain how requests must be made and to whom and that requests must be made within three school days of the notification.
+The Executive Head Teacher's notification will explain how requests must be made and to whom and that requests must be made within three school days of the notification.